PaddlePaddle/book/label_semantic_roles/README.en.md

 | predicate_dict | predicate dictionary, total 3162 predicates |
 | emb | a pre-trained word vector lookup table, 32-dimentional |

-We trained in the English Wikipedia language model to get a word vector used to initialize the SRL model.
-During the SRL model training process, the word vector is no longer updated.
-About the language model and the word vector can refer to [word vector](https://github.com/PaddlePaddle/book/blob/develop/word2vec/README.md) tutorial.
+We trained in the English Wikipedia language model to get a word vector lookup table used to initialize the SRL model.
+During the SRL model training process, the word vector lookup table is no longer updated.
+About the language model and the word vector lookup table can refer to [word vector](https://github.com/PaddlePaddle/book/blob/develop/word2vec/README.md) tutorial.
 There are 995,000,000 token in training corpus, and the dictionary size is 4900,000 words.
 In the CoNLL 2005 training corpus, 5% of the words are not in the 4900,000 words, and we see them all as unknown words, represented by `<unk>`.

 Get dictionary, print dictionary size: